Understanding The Basic Shipping Terms

 The process of ordering goods online and receiving them at your doorstep is an amazing process that requires smooth coordination between the merchant and shipping company.
 This blog enumerates the process of how you receive your orders, and the jargons you must be aware of, used in the industry.

-Freight Bills: The shipping and logistic company issues freight bills to the consignee (usually the merchant of the order placed).
-This bill includes the description of the freight, shipper’s name, point of origin, actual weight, and volumetric weight of the shipment, and the bill amount.
+The shipping and logistics company issue freight bills to the consignee (usually the merchant of the order placed).
+This bill includes the description of the freight, shipper’s name, the point of origin, actual weight, and volumetric weight of the shipment, and the bill amount.

-Ready For Dispatch: This message is an indicator that the shipment is about to leave its place of origin.
-It flashes only after the processing of the AWB Number, and assigning the shipment order to a shipping carrier (Courier Company).
+This message is an indicator that the shipment is about to leave its place of origin.
+It flashes only after the processing of the AWB Number and assigning the shipment order to a shipping carrier (Courier Company).

-Generate Pickup: This process appears once the product to be shipped has been finalized for a specific day.
+This process appears once the product to be shipped has been finalized for a specific day.
 This entails selecting the courier company responsible for completing the order delivery.
-The cutoff time for generating pickups is before 1:00 PM from Monday to Saturday, and no pickup is generated on Sunday.
+The cutoff time for generating pickups is before 1:00 PM from Monday to Saturday and no pickup is generated on Sunday.